dscov-tutorials/gitintro/PITCHME.md

 +++

+@snap[text-left text-10]
-Now you have and are on a new branch called `example`.
+Now you are on a new branch called `example`.
 Click on the "Create new file" icon.
 This will take you to an editing screen.
 Type in "newfile" inside Name your file... and put whatever you want into the blank text underneath.
+@snapend

 ![](img/newfile.png)

++++

 Then scroll down and hit the green "Commit new file" button.